Get access to resources to learn about and help manage your ITP

 Other ways PROMACTA may help:

-A wide range of people with chronic ITP were included in these clinical studies.
+A wide range of patients were included in these clinical studies

 Data from 3 clinical studies and 1 long-term study of PROMACTA